Acetonen/Interkamen_career/README.md

 ### what's new in 1.4.1:
 1. Fix date view in mechanics report.
 2. Fix error when you try show rating and haven't brigades results yet.
+### what's new in 1.5.0:
+1. Add Drill passport.
+2. Fix check date format.

 ## Content and Instruction

 ### 1. Log in program